paulfioravanti/paulfioravanti.github.io/_posts/2018-03-07-migrating-a-phoenix-and-elm-app-from-rest-to-graphql.md

 Ricardo sincerely for putting the time into his write-ups!
 Afterwards, I upgraded the app to Phoenix 1.3, played around with the codebase, and put my version of it in its own Github repository, so it is this version of the app that we will use.
-So, if you are following along at home, please clone [my repo][Paul's repo] and follow the `README` instructions to get up and running, or you can skip straight to the finished product, which is in the repo's [`graphql` branch][Paul's repo graphql branch].
+If you are following along at home, please clone [my repo][Paul's repo] and follow the `README` instructions to get up and running, or you can skip straight to the finished product, which is in the repo's [`graphql` branch][Paul's repo graphql branch].